Dissociation of bulk and entanglement phase transitions in the Haldane phase

 At the SU(2)-symmetric point $\Delta=1$ [Fig.~\ref{fig:1}(d)], the ES is organized by total spin $S_A$, forming multiplets consistent with full spin-rotation symmetry.
 Two distinct linear branches at $k=0$ and $k=\pi$ intersect at a sharp cusp near $k=\pi/2$.
 Earlier studies~\cite{Poilblanc2010} interpreted this as a smooth $\sin|k|$ dispersion, but the cusp was missed due to limited resolution and the fact that $k=\pi/2$ appears only for subsystem lengths $L=4m$.
 Larger sizes reveal that the lowest level at $k=\pi/2$ is a singlet ($S_A=0$), with the triplet ($S_A=1$) just above, confirming that the spectrum consists of two crossing branches rather than a single dCP-like mode.
 This shows that, despite superficial similarities, the entanglement Hamiltonian is not truly analogous to the physical Hamiltonian of the edge.

 For $\Delta=1.5$, deep in the easy-axis regime, both the $k=0$ and $k=\pi$ branches are quadratic and gapped, while the entanglement ground state becomes twofold degenerate between these two momenta, consistent with $Z_2$ symmetry breaking.
-In this case the LSM constraint is restored, suggesting that the entanglement Hamiltonian effectively reduces to a short-range interaction.
+In this case the LSM-type constraint is revived~\cite{NSR2025}, suggesting that the entanglement Hamiltonian effectively reduces to a short-range interaction.
 This contrasts sharply with the easy-plane regime at $\Delta=0.5$, where long-range interactions emerge.

 As shown in Fig.~\ref{fig2:tos}(a), the ES at finite size $L=20$ and $\Delta=0.5$ develops an Anderson tower of states~\cite{Anderson1952}, with the lowest level in each $S_A^z$ sector following a well-defined quadratic dependence that extends to large $|S_A^z|$.